icyphox/site/pages/blog/push.md

 in my head, and the poll interval is not fixed, there are several of these blind spots where tasks get missed.

 And so, my new push-based system -- one that I've been using to great effect for the better part of last year -- came about.
-At its core, it's incredibly simple: my phone's Reminders app.
+At its core it's incredibly simple: my phone's Reminders app.
 I use Apple Reminders but really, this works with any similar app.